huynguyen250896/geneCor/README.md

 # geneCor v0.1.1
 #### I. Introduction
 ---
-The package geneCor is built to serve as a support tool for the paper "*[Multi-omics analysis detects novel prognostic subgroups of breast cancer](https://www.frontiersin.org/articles/10.3389/fgene.2020.574661/full?utm_source=F-NTF&utm_medium=EMLX&utm_campaign=PRD_FEOPS_20170000_ARTICLE#F5)*". </br> It automatically computes correlation coefficients of individual genes that share between the first data and its corresponding third data, and those that share between the second data and its corresponding third data; visualizes the Z-score distributions of between the first and second data versus their corresponding third data on a page; and examines the significance of the skewness for those distributions using D'Agostino test.  </br>
+The package geneCor is built to serve as a support tool for the paper "*[Multi-omics analysis detects novel prognostic subgroups of breast cancer](https://www.frontiersin.org/articles/10.3389/fgene.2020.574661/full?utm_source=F-NTF&utm_medium=EMLX&utm_campaign=PRD_FEOPS_20170000_ARTICLE#F5)*". </br> It automatically computes correlation coefficients of individual genes that share between the first data `dat1` and its corresponding third data `cordat1`, and those that share between the second data `dat2` and its corresponding third data `cordat2`; visualizes the Z-score distributions of between the first and second data versus their corresponding third data on a page; and examines the significance of the skewness for those distributions using D'Agostino test.  </br>

 #### II.
 Understanding the tool
 ---